 As I mentioned above, the chocolate burfi you’ll find in Mithai shops or Indian grocery stores is most likely going to be a two-toned layered burfi.
 The bottom is a milky white layer and the top is a chocolatey layer.
 You can technically make this if you want by first making my Milk Burfi recipe and then making this chocolate burfi and pouring it on top of the cooled milk burfi to set.
 I’ve tried this, and it’s good, but this simpler chocolate burfi is easier to make and has more of that desired chocolatey flavor.
 (If you decide to go with the two-toned option though then be sure to use a larger pan to set the burfi so it’s not too thick).

 So yes, my preference is to keep things simple with a fully chocolate burfi.
-I think it’s more appealing for kids too.
-It’s a huge hit in our house – my most popular burfi amongst my little boys (excuse me, according to them “big boys”) to date.
-I once made this along with a batch of brownies for a get together and my 3-year-old only wanted burfi.
+It’s more appealing to kids too.
+It’s a huge hit in our house – the most popular burfi and my little boys (excuse me, according to them “big boys”) can’t get enough.
+I once made this along with a batch of brownies for a get-together and my 3-year-old at the time only wanted the burfi.
+It has been a couple of years since I posted this recipe and it’s still their favorite dessert.
+I make it every year around Diwali and they take it to school to share with their friends.
+All the kiddos love it.

 What Can I Add to Chocolate Burfi?